schickm/kakoune-anywhere/README.md

 ## Why?

-I use Vim for _almost_ everything.
+I use Vim/Emacs for _almost_ everything.
 I wish I didn't have to say _almost_.
-My usual workflow is to open Vim, write, copy the text out of my current buffer and paste it into whatever application I was just using. vim-anywhere attempts to automate this process as much as possible, reducing the friction of using Vim to do more than just edit code.
+My usual workflow is to open Vim/Emacs, write, copy the text out of my current buffer and paste it into whatever application I was just using. vim-anywhere attempts to automate this process as much as possible, reducing the friction of using Vim/Emacs to do more than just edit code.

 ## Contributing